green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 > **Extra Info**: Arrays are powerful and there is a wide [list of actions][mdn-arrays]
 > you can perform on them.

+#### Exercises

+- Create an array with random names
+- Check if the 3rd name is longer than 5 characters
+- Add one more name to your array
+- Replace the first element with your name
+- Check if the array's has more items than 4

 ### Object

 Objects are again sets of boxes, but here you can access the boxes by their